anirudh24seven/material-guidelines/README.md

 1. Easier to refer to & share a particular point
 2. Easier to remember if you want to memorize a particular section

+## Notes
+1. This documentation is directly based on Google's Material Design Guidelines
+2. Images & Videos have been omitted
+3. This is not a complete reference.
+You can use this as a companion along with the actual guidelines.

 ## Usage
-1. This documentation is directly based on Google's Material Design Guidelines
-2. So feel free to use this documentation however you would like (convert it other formats, make a book, etc)
+Feel free to use this documentation however you would like (convert it other formats, make a book, etc)